chickensoft-games/chickensoft_site/blog/2022-11-27-godot-unity-alternative/index.md

 Chickensoft is introducing an opionated [Godot 3 Game Template][godot-3-game] that provides working tests, test coverage, and VSCode debug configurations all working out-of-the-box.
 Sometimes it's easier to delete a feature you don't need than it is to create one, so feel free to fork it and make your own template.

-> In the near future, we hope to introduce a Godot 4 game template, as well as templates for making reusable nuget packages for Godot!

 <Spacer><GithubCard profile='chickensoft-games' repo='godot_3_game'/></Spacer>

 To generate a project based on a template, use Chicken like so: